 You may as well call the above list, “how to destroy a small business.”

 Why You Need to Solve This Problem

-When employees are continually late, they miss crucial startup time.
+When employees are continually late to clock in, they miss crucial productivity time.
 Late employees have to jump into their workflow without proper preparation.
 Late employees often hold up critical processes and cause more mistakes than their on-time counterparts.